Get in Touch

 Lab : Defining parameter attributes and input validation

-• Defining parameter attributes and input validation
+• Establishing parameter attributes and input validation

 Lab : Writing functions that accept pipeline input

-• Writing functions that accept pipeline input
+• Authoring functions that accept pipeline input

 Lab : Producing complex pipeline output

-• Producing complex pipeline output
+• Generating complex pipeline output

 Lab : Documenting functions by using comment-based help

-• Documenting functions by using comment-based help
+• Documenting functions using comment-based help

 Lab : Supporting -WhatIf and -Confirm

-• Supporting -WhatIf and -Confirm
+• Implementing support for -WhatIf and -Confirm

-After completing this module, students will be able to:
+Upon completing this module, participants will be equipped to:

-• Define parameter attributes and input validation.
+• Establish parameter attributes and input validation.

-• Write functions that accept pipeline input.
+• Author functions that accept pipeline input.

-• Produce complex pipeline output.
+• Generate complex pipeline output.

-• Document functions by using comment-based help.
+• Document functions using comment-based help.

-• Support -WhatIf and -Confirm.
+• Implement support for -WhatIf and -Confirm.

 Module 2: Using Microsoft .NET Framework and REST API in Windows PowerShell